antonio-pedro-alves-da-silva/Computer-Vault/EAGS SIN/EAGS SIN.md

 						- Era a isso que nos referíamos.
 						- Quando aderir a esse plano, a internet ficará mais barata.
 						- Já aderiu a este plano?
-				quando a crase é facultativa
+				3)quando a crase é facultativa
 					depois da preposição até
 						fui até á praça ou fui até a praça antes de nomes próprios femininos